StruBE-KAUST/ContaMiner/README.md

 description of ContaMiner on the [StruBE website](https://strube.cbrc.kaust.edu.sa/contaminer).

-Because you are special (indeed, not many people will read this README), I added alittle description for you.
+Because you are special (indeed, not many people will read this README), I added a little description for you.
 Ok, you can read the same on the [StruBE website](https://strube.cbrc.kaust.edu.sa/contaminer).

 # What is ContaMiner ?